clearingkim/clearingkim.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+**I will be on the job market for AY25-26!
+Please do not hesitate to contact me (ski15@iu.edu) if you have any related questions.**

 I am a postdoctoral researcher at [the Observatory on Social Media (OSoMe)](https://osome.iu.edu/) at Indiana University, where I mainly work with [Filippo Menczer](https://cnets.indiana.edu/fil).
 I received my Ph.D. in [Political Science](https://polisci.la.psu.edu) and [Social Data Analytics](https://soda.la.psu.edu) at The Pennsylvania State University, where I was advised by [Bruce Desmarais](http://brucedesmarais.com).